 Dream big about what you want your book to do for you.
 When you have a vision for where you want your book to take you, it will be easier to take advantage of opportunities as they arise.
 Getting clear on what you want will also help you to be more effective when expanding your network along on your journey.

-If publishing a bestseller is something you want to do, and you’re serious about changing your life and your business for the better by getting your book out there in the world, then you need to watch this free 4 part video training, where I walk through the exact steps I’ve taken to write, publish, and market 6 of my own best-selling books (and how I’ve helped over 200 students do the same).
+So there you have it…that’s how to self publish a book.
+If self publishing a bestseller is something you want to do, and you’re serious about changing your life and your business for the better by getting your book out there in the world, then you need to watch this free 4 part video training, where I walk through the exact steps I’ve taken to write, publish, and market 6 of my own best-selling books (and how I’ve helped 1,000’s of students do the same).